 Great stocking stuffers for hunters will, of course, fit into a stocking.
-More importantly, they should be reasonably inexpensive — under $50 or much less.
-Most of these stocking stuffers for hunters are under $50 and many of these gifts for hunters are under $25 and under $10.
+More importantly, they should be reasonably inexpensive — under $50 — and ideally under $20 or less.
+Most of these stocking stuffers for hunters are under $50 and many of these gifts for hunters are under $25 with some hunting stocking stuffers under $10.
 Some gifts are for deer hunters or elk hunters or turkey hunters, but we recommend most of these stocking stuffers for hunters because they will work for several types of hunting.

 1. Zippo Heatbank Rechargeable Hand Warmers